 - Targeting obliques with direct work and dynamic, loaded exercises (different twisting and bending movements) carries a risk of over-developing these muscles to the point where they would actually increase our waist size.

+Two basic functions of rectus abdominis muscles are spinal flexion and compression of the abdomen (basically, ‘bracing’).
 What this translates to is that we get our abdominals to work when we perform any type of ‘crunch’ movements, initiated from the top of the torso (crunches) or from the bottom of the torso (reverse crunch, leg raise).

 Our other option is to place our trunk in the position when our abs will have to engage isometrically (statically) in order to maintain stability and integrity of the trunk.